Trace cache: Hit/miss logic

 Trace lines are stored in the trace cache based on the PC of the first instruction in the trace and a set of branch predictions.
 This allows for storing different trace paths that start on the same address, each representing different branch outcomes.
 This method of tagging helps to provide path associativity to the trace cache.
-Other method can include having only starting PC as tag in trace cache.
+Other methods can include having only starting PC as tag in trace cache.
 In the instruction fetch stage of a pipeline, the current PC along with a set of branch predictions is checked in the trace cache for a hit.
 If there is a hit, a trace line is supplied to fetch unit which does not have to go to a regular cache or to memory for these instructions.
 The trace cache continues to feed the fetch unit until the trace line ends or until there is a misprediction in the pipeline.
 If there is a miss, a new trace starts to be built.

 The Pentium 4's execution trace cache stores micro-operations resulting from decoding x86 instructions, providing also the functionality of a micro-operation cache.
 Having this, the next time an instruction is needed, it does not have to be decoded into micro-ops again.